Non-urgent advice: Protect patients and staff – continue to wear a mask when you visit

 When visiting the practice, you will still be expected to wear a face mask and maintain social distance from others.

 For Medical Advice/Appointments:

-All initial GP contact is through telephone triage or by completing an eConsult, which may result in you being asked to attend the surgery for a face-to-face appointment.
+All initial clinician contact is through telephone triage or by completing an eConsult, which may result in you being asked to attend the surgery for a face-to-face appointment.